MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 1. Set multiple environment variables at once.

-   When working with the Azure CLI, many parameters take multiple values separated by a space.
-Configuration values is one such instance.
-This example sets both the `.location` and `.group` defaults that will be used by the `--location` and `--resource-group` parameters of every Azure CLI command.
+  Many Azure CLI parameters take multiple values separated by a space.
+Configuration values are one such instance.
+This example sets both the `.location` and `.group` defaults that are used by the `--location` and `--resource-group` parameters of every Azure CLI command.

    ```azurecli-interactive
    az config set defaults.location=westus2 defaults.group=<msdocs-tutorial-rg-0000000>